 For Yacht Builders, Buyers, and Owners

-Our multi-faceted hub/website for the free and open exchange of industry information, expert opinion, and both professional and lay experience — to the mutual benefit of our subscribers
+A multi-faceted publishing hub and website for the free and open exchange of industry information, expert opinion, and both professional and lay experience

 Welcome!
 Please feel free to browse our various sections, articles, and postings.
 And if you like what you see, support us by subscribing.
 We look forward to having you aboard. — Phil Friedman, Editor and Publisher